Rufski/Rufski.github.io/_posts/2020-06-16-PMU-1-prologue.md

 ## Quick story

-In my early 20s I was dumb enough that I came to believe in that "one weird trick found by a single mom in your area" I once bumped into.
-It took me 10 years to realize that trick had a name: martingale.
-For those unfamiliar with the term, martingales are a class of betting strategies that appeared in XVIIIth Century France.
-The simplest of those strategies goes like this:

-> Given a game where you have a 50% chance of winning twice your bet and a 50% chance of losing your bet, follow the strategy below:
+In my early 20s I fell into a dumb trap.

+Somewhere on the internet I had bumped into one of those "one weird tricks found by a single mom in your area."
+The trick itself was presented as a fresh, unknown and logic-tight method to win at the horse races.
+I later came to find out that that trick had actually been around since the XVIIIth century (fresh indeed) and had been debunked by a mathematician, Joseph L. Doob, about 60 years ago.

+The trick went like that:

+> - Find a bet that, if won, would double your ante
-> - bet one unit for a given game;
+> - Bet one unit on this game
-> - if you lose, keep betting until you win, each time twice the amount you previously bet;
+> - If you lose, keep finding other similar bets and bet until you win, each time betting twice the amount you previously bet
-> - if you win, return to the first step.
+> - If you win, return to the first step

+The naive idea was that even if you would lose n bets, having successively bet 1 dollar, 2 dollars, 4 dollars...
+2^n dollars,